-This story is by Laura Cookson and was part of our 2019 Summer Writing Contest.
+This story is by Laura Cookson and was a runner-up in our 2019 Summer Writing Contest.
 You can find all the writing contest stories here.

 “Is there anyone out there?
 I repeat, is there anyone out there?”

 The words had become automatic and no longer held any meaning for Karl.
 He sprawled on his back in the middle of the darkened control room, radio receiver clutched to his mouth.
 He stared up at the stars through the huge window above him as he mindlessly repeated the distress message.

 He had been an astronaut for many years and had long since become accustomed to the sight of the stars, but now when he had little to do but look up at them and wait for death, he was reminded how beautiful they were.
 Their feeble light and that of the shuttle’s emergency power was the only thing that separated him from the true darkness that the inky black sky threatened.

 “I repeat, is there anyone out there?
 Shuttle in distress, potential loss of human life.”

 He hated how loud his voice sounded in the endless silence, and so with a sigh, he let the receiver slip from his grasp.
 The tiny room pressed in on him like a prison cell, but the stars were endless, so he just stared up at them and waited.

 After so long he couldn’t find it in himself to fear death.
 From the marks he had been scratching into the wall, he knew it had been three weeks now.
 Three weeks since a piece of asteroid debris had been sucked into the engine of the shuttle, stranding it in deep space.
 Two weeks since Johann has suited up and ventured outside to try to fix it, and died in the process.
 Five days since Karl had sealed himself into the control room to preserve what little remained of the oxygen.